Aman-Kant-Mahto/devops-git-project/README.md

-# 🚀 DevOps Git Project – Task 4
+# 🚀 DevOps Git Project

 This repository demonstrates **Git & GitHub best practices** for managing a DevOps project.
 It contains all steps performed, from initializing the repo to tagging a release.